 During the inspection we reviewed the records of the home.
 These included staff training records and procedures, audits, four staff files along with information in regards to the upkeep of the premises.
 We also looked at ten care plans and risk assessments along with other relevant documentation to support our findings.
-We also 'pathway tracked' people living at The Laurels Nursing Home.
-This is when we looked at their care documentation in depth and obtained their views on how they found living at The Laurels Nursing Home.
-It is an important part of our inspection, as it allowed us to capture information about a selected group of people receiving care.
+We also 'pathway tracked' people living at Havelock House Nursing Home.
+This is when we looked at their care documentation in depth and obtained their views on how they found living at Havelock House